 Yes!
 He looked after their trolleys.
 There are between seven and ten trolleys around the area that he sleeps.
 One day the government took all of these things whilst he was in the toilet, and he lost everything, so now he is crazy about that.
 After that day he doesn’t visit the toilet anymore!
 It's a very interesting story about space; private, public, government, cultural and also against it.

 06// Phenomena _ how do self-builders live?

-07// Permanently Temporary: Home of Urgency in Urban Hong Kong _ Sara Wong
+07// Editor note: Permanently Temporary: Home of Urgency in Urban Hong Kong _ Yanki Lee & Sara Wong